-If you are new to Broadway, we recommend you start with a classic: Phantom of the Opera.
+If you’re new to Broadway, we recommend you start with a classic: Phantom of the Opera.
 It’s the longest running Broadway show and a favorite for good reason.

 11 PM — The City That Never Sleeps, Even If You Decide To

-Spyglass offers a convenient place to cap off your first night in the big city.
-High atop Archer, this rooftop bar offers panoramic views of the Empire State Building and serves signature cocktails courtesy of the Charlie Palmer Group.
+Spyglass Rooftop Bar offers a convenient place to cap off your first night in the big city.
+High atop Archer, this buzzy bar offers panoramic views of the Empire State Building and serves signature cocktails and shareable bites in style.

 A few blocks down the street you’ll get a truly Fine & Rare experience.
 This speakeasy-esque drinking lounge offers live entertainment and a wide array of vintage and rare liquors.
 Come for a cocktail “that begins with your eyes, develops on your nose and ends on your palate.”

 Start your day fresh with Culture Espresso.
 Its economically sourced coffee and espresso is just the jolt you need to kick off your day.
 If you’re hungry, you can grab a nibble from one of the many pastries, breads and doughnuts that local shops drop off every morning.
 Or indulge in its ever-delicious chocolate chip cookies (yes, even at 9 AM).